splynx/docs/files/en/getting_started_guide/dashboard/dashboard.md

 Dashboard
 =========

-Dashboard is the main control panel in Splynx which will help you to check financial and customer statistics on a daily basis.
-From the dashboard, you can also monitor system performance and immediately get information about your network health and our other modules.
+Dashboard is the main control panel in Splynx which will help you check financial and customer statistics on a daily basis.
+From the dashboard, you can also monitor system performance and immediately get information about your network health and other modules.

 ![Dashboard1](dashboard1.png)
 ![Dashboard2](dashboard2.png)